MELISSA BLOCK, HOST:

 CORLEY: Chicago's Public Health Department plans to finish its mental health consolidation when it shuts down Woodlawn and three other clinics on Monday.

 Cheryl Corley, NPR News, Chicago.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.